pjensfelt/wasp_as_cf_yawswing/README.md

-# Control assignment using a Crazyflie drone
+# Assignment on making the Crazyflie drone swing back and forth
 Repository for a control assignment in the WASP Autonomous Systems course

 ## Your task